bkownacki1/CS3398-Kree-F2019/README.txt

             * Everything else has been implemented quick and efficiently such as the drop down menu's and dynamic HTML integration for the parking lists.

           Shelby:
+            * Was set back due to the flu -> about a week of work behind anticipated progress.
+            * Plan on being on track by EOD Monday Nov.4
+            * The amount of communication between members increased and was beneficial to project.

           David:
             * Not being able to contribute as much as I could have.